b-lukaszuk/BS_wJ_eng/contents/compound_interest.md

 sco(s)
 ```

-So over the period of 45 working years Jan would have put aside roughly $108,000
+So over the period of 45 working years (`yrsWorking`) Jan Kowalski would have
-which together with interests should give him $175,993.
+put aside roughly $108,000 which together with interests should give him
+$175,993.

 Now, remember, that the idea is to take $1,500 of this pile of money every month
-to fill the gap caused by his pension equal to 50% of his final salary (which we
+to fill the gap caused by his pension being equal to 50% of his final salary
-said was $3,000).
+(which we said was $3,000).
 So let's see for how long will it last.

 ```jl
 s = """